 Some helpful advice from older students…

-My name is Miss Thomas and, as the Achievement Leader of Transition, I want to welcome you to King Edward VI School in Lichfield.
-Going from a small primary school to a large secondary school like ours can be a big change.
+Welcome to King Edward VI School in Lichfield.
+Going from a small primary school to a large secondary school like ours is a big change.
 Pupils are expected to be more independent, self-reliant and self-organised.
-Most pupils welcome this but some can find this very difficult to cope with.
-As part of my role, I aim to make the transition from primary school into secondary as smooth and as enjoyable as possible.
-This process starts in Year 6.
+Most pupils welcome this but some can find this difficult to cope with.
+We aim to make the transition from primary school into secondary as smooth and as enjoyable as possible.
+This process starts in Year 6.@keslichfield_lower

 Our pupils are smart, polite and respectful towards others.
-We ask all pupils follow our simple code of conduct by being:
+We ask all pupils follow our simple code of conduct of:

 - Being bullied.
 At King Edward VI, we do not tolerate bullying and actively promote our RESPECT code of conduct between pupils.
 If bullying does take place, then we are very quick to act upon it.
 We encourage pupils to tell a member of staff and issues will be dealt with quickly and effectively.
 Furthermore, there is an anti-bullying group run by some of our sixth formers at lunchtime which acts as a safe place for pupils to go to, talk to others and have fun.

 - Not making friends.
 We have a large number of catchment schools so there are many pupils who come to us not knowing anybody else.
 At King Edward VI we are quick to recognise this and dedicate parts of the transition days and the first day in September to group work and getting to know each other.
 There are several lunchtime clubs that encourage pupils to make new friends and there is a nurture group set up if pupils really are struggling to make new friends.